opendocsg/opendoc-supreme-court-judgements/2018_SGHCF_21/report.md

 (c)     Having heard the further arguments, the DJ considered that he should still adopt the same broad approach, _ie_, to have P examined by another doctor before he decided on the Joinder Application (albeit this doctor would be appointed by the court, not by the respondent’s insurer).

 20     The appellants appealed against the DJ’s decision in Registrar’s Appeal No 32 of 2016 (“RAS 32”).
 On 24 April 2017, Chua Lee Ming J heard the appeal and affirmed the DJ’s orders that P was to be examined by a court-appointed independent doctor, and that both of the PI Reports were to be made available to the doctor.
 But Chua J allowed the appeal to the extent that he ruled that the DJ should not have invited the respondent to submit names of doctors to the court, since he had not been joined as a party to the Deputy Application.
-Chua J also indicated that the DJ should decide the Joinder Application, so that the issue of whether the respondent was entitled to attend the hearings of the Deputy Application could be dealt with.[\[note: 31\]](#Ftn_31)
+Chua J also indicated that the DJ should decide the Joinder Application, so that the issue of whether the respondent was entitled to attend the hearings of the Deputy Application could be dealt with.[^31]

 21     On 1 August 2017, after hearing the parties, the DJ granted leave to the respondent to be joined as a party to and heard in the Deputy Application, albeit that he limited the respondent’s right to be heard to the issue of whether P lacked capacity (“the Joinder Decision”).
-On the same day, the DJ appointed Dr Calvin Fones (“Dr Fones”) to assess P’s capacity.[\[note: 32\]](#Ftn_32)
+On the same day, the DJ appointed Dr Calvin Fones (“Dr Fones”) to assess P’s capacity.[^32]

-22     On 14 August 2017, the appellants filed this appeal against the Joinder Decision.[\[note: 33\]](#Ftn_33)
+22     On 14 August 2017, the appellants filed this appeal against the Joinder Decision.[^33]

 23     Dr Fones subsequently prepared a report on P dated 17 January 2018.
-In this report, Dr Fones stated, among other things, the following:[\[note: 34\]](#Ftn_34)
+In this report, Dr Fones stated, among other things, the following:[^34]

 (a)     P was suffering from “Major Neurocognitive Disorder due to Traumatic Brain Injury”.
 This condition was now permanent and P’s cognitive disability was likely to remain the same over time.

 (b)     P lacked capacity as defined by the MCA with regard to his personal welfare and his property and affairs.
 In particular, P did not have the capacity to manage sums of money exceeding $100.

-24     On 5 March 2018, the DJ granted the Deputy Application, appointing the appellants as P’s deputies (albeit ordering, in line with Dr Fones’ report, that the appellants had no authority to make decisions on P’s behalf in respect of financial transactions involving less than $100).[\[note: 35\]](#Ftn_35) The minutes of the hearing on 5 March 2018 show that the respondent’s counsel contested some orders sought by the appellants, in relation to their authority to decide both where and with whom P should live and the arrangements for P’s care.
+24     On 5 March 2018, the DJ granted the Deputy Application, appointing the appellants as P’s deputies (albeit ordering, in line with Dr Fones’ report, that the appellants had no authority to make decisions on P’s behalf in respect of financial transactions involving less than $100).[^35] The minutes of the hearing on 5 March 2018 show that the respondent’s counsel contested some orders sought by the appellants, in relation to their authority to decide both where and with whom P should live and the arrangements for P’s care.
 I return to this below.

 ## The decision below